clipboard-list-checkInventory

 Adjusting inventory

 Unit counts can be adjusted for each inventory location.
-For example, you may discover 5 units of part LDR-4.1 are missing from your Chicago warehouse and need to adjust down, or discover 5 units are present in your Milwaukee operations center and need to adjust up.
+For example, you may discover 5 units of item LDR-4.1 are missing from your Chicago warehouse and need to adjust down, or discover 5 units are present in your Milwaukee operations center and need to adjust up.

 Adjusting up